 So, I will only mention the 10 most important ones.

-But if you still want to dig deeper, I will give you a great article where you will be able to find and read about all of them.
+But if you still want to dig deeper, I will give you a great article where you can find and read about all of them.
 You can find it here.

 1) High-Quality Content